What is uterine cancer?

 - Talk to your provider about using oral contraceptives.
 These medications can offer some protection against uterine cancer.

-Will estrogen replacement therapy make me more likely to get uterine cancer?
+Will estrogen replacement therapy (ERT) make me more likely to get uterine cancer?

 If you are considering ERT, talk to your healthcare provider.
 Together, you can discuss your cancer risk and make the decision that’s best for you.